Takahiro Norimoto: Professional career

+In 2024, Norimoto was named Rakuten's primary closer following Yuki Matsui's departure to Major League Baseball (MLB).
+On April 2, 2024, Norimoto earned his first career save.

+Norimoto became an international free agent following the 2025 season.

 Samurai Japan

 After the 2014 NPB season, Norimoto was named to the Samurai Japan national team that took on the MLB All-Stars in an exhibition series in Japan.
 In Game 3 of that series at the Tokyo Dome on November 15, Norimoto pitched 5 perfect innings and struck out 6 with just 60 pitches and earned the win in what would turn out to be a combined no-hitter by Samurai Japan.
 The MLB lineup featured six All-Stars but collected just four base runners, losing 4–0.

 Playing style

 Norimoto is a 5 ft 10 in, 180 lb right-handed pitcher.
 With a three-quarters delivery he throws a fastball, a forkball, and a solid slider.
 He recorded a career-high 98 mph when he worked in relief.

 He won five times strikeout titles, and posting a K/9 of 9.4 in his NPB career.